TheochemUI/eOn/docs/source/user_guide/neighbor_lists.md

 ## Fortran

-The upstream vesin Fortran interface is vendored at `client/thirdparty/vesin/fortran/` and built as `vesin_fortran` under `with_fortran`; pot targets take it via `vesin_f_dep`.
-SW, EDIP, and Lenosky call `use vesin` directly for their per-atom lists; Aluminum, CuH2, and FeHe enumerate candidates through free-form CSR helper modules (`vesin_al` / `vesin_cuh2` / `vesin_fehe`) while their fixed-form kernels keep the MIC and sign conventions; Tersoff iterates per-atom lists instead of all-atom sweeps.
+eOn compiles no Fortran.
+The kernels and the vendored vesin Fortran interface both live in rgpot, where every one of them reaches vesin the same way: `rgpot_neighbors` builds a CSR full neighbour list carrying pair vectors and distances, with the C API's Verlet `skin` option, and the kernels read rows out of it.
+The per-pot CSR helper modules that used to sit beside the fixed-form kernels here (`vesin_al`, `vesin_cuh2`, `vesin_fehe`) are gone with them.

 Every Fortran pot remains orthorhombic-only (they take the box diagonal).
+For the porting rules and the neighbour-table cell convention, see `docs/orgmode/reference/fortran_potentials.org` in rgpot.